natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ```
 where `Time.fixedDeltaTime` is simply the **interval in seconds** at which Physics frame rate updates.

-Afterwards, we can set the mushroom's Rigidbody2D position directly to be this `nextPosition` under `FixedUpdate()`:
+Afterwards, we can set the mushroom's Rigidbody2D position directly to be this `nextPosition` under `Update()` (instead of `FixedUpdate()` so as not to interfere with the Physics engine's Gravity computation):
  ```java
 Vector2 nextPosition = currentPosition + speed * currentDirection.normalized * Time.fixedDeltaTime;
 rigidBody.MovePosition(nextPosition);